-- 7. In the context of the Friends of the Earth Northern Ireland case referred to above, and relevant to this case, "effective enforcement action" includes consideration of a stop notice to "hold the ring" and "prevent irremediable harm to the environment pending the outcome of an appeal against an enforcement notice".
-It is also necessary to hold the ring here.
+- 7. In the context of the Friends of the Earth Northern Ireland case referred to above7, and relevant to this case, "effective enforcement action" includes consideration of a stop notice to "hold the ring" and "prevent irremediable harm to the environment pending the outcome of an appeal against an enforcement notice".
+It is necessary to also hold the ring here.
 If a house is put up on breach of planning rules that is one thing it can always be taken down later on.
 But with the ongoing extraction of coal, the breach can never be remedied: the coal cannot be put back into the ground; the greenhouse gas emissions can never be un-emitted (para 68).
-The legal opinion also states that such consideration should also take on "greater force" where it is likely to be considered EIA level development.
-You will be aware that this was most definitely our view when we submitted a screening direction request to Welsh Ministers earlier this year in response to your own screening opinion7. - 8.
-We support CAN's legal opinion that any failure to undertake the "urgent and decisive enforcement action" against further possible breaches of planning control would, in this case, constitute a form of "maladministration" while setting the "terrible precedent" cited in the aforementioned advice namely:

-"It sends a message to all mine operators in Wales that there is no need to bring operations to an end when planning permission expires because the planning system can be 'gamed' to enable continued operations for an extended period beyond that date with no consequence."

-9. Circular 24/978 includes more information on the importance of stop notices, with section 3.21 even specifying the procedure for issuing such notices when an EN appeal is lodged.:

-"...when there is an appeal against the related enforcement notice, the LPA may serve a stop notice at any time during the currency of the enforcement appeal, including any further appeal, under section 289 [1990 Act], to the High Court, unless the enforcement notice was quashed by the Secretary of State on appeal".
+The legal opinion also states that such consideration should also take on "greater force" where it is likely to be considered EIA level development; and you will be aware that this was most definitely our view when we submitted a screening direction request to yourselves earlier this year8. - 8.
+We support CAN's legal opinion that any failure to undertake the "urgent and decisive enforcement action" against further possible breaches of planning control would, in this case, constitute a form of "maladministration" and would also set the "terrible precedent" cited in the aforementioned advice namely: - "It sends a message to all mine operators in Wales that there is no need to bring operations to an end when planning permission expires because the planning system can be 'gamed' to enable continued operations for an extended period beyond that date with no consequence." - 9.
+Circular 24/979 includes more information on the importance of stop notices, with section 3.21 even specifying the procedure for issuing such notices when an enforcement appeal is lodged.: - "...when there is an appeal against the related enforcement notice, the LPA may serve a stop notice at any time during the currency of the enforcement appeal, including any further appeal, under section 289 [1990 Act], to the High Court, unless the enforcement notice was quashed by the Secretary of State on appeal". - 10.
+In conclusion, we urge you to consult the council and consider whether to serve a stop notice.
+In our view following such consideration, there can be only one rational outcome the Welsh Government must serve a stop notice without delay.
+Only that way will the harms set out in this letter be stopped once and for all. - 11.
+It is clear the council accepts those harms are present, given it has (albeit belatedly) refused planning permission and served an enforcement notice.
+Unfortunately, however, despite having ample time to do so, the council has failed to take this necessary step. - 12.
+Unless ministers rise to the challenge and serve the stop notice it seems inevitable that the unlawful mining will continue over the coming months and even years.
+You must urgently consult with the Council and consider, independently, whether to serve a stop notice.